 The Cottage, Oxford Road (a large size house not a little cottage and not the same as Oxford Cottage)

 1861-1874 Dennis Wargent.
-Moved to Hurley by 1881 (probably 1878 ish) where he was also a gardener.
-He was there a churchwarden too.
+Moved to Hurley by 1881 (probably 1878 ish) where he was also a gardener (mostly for Rev F T Wethered).
+He was a churchwarden there too.
 A detailed biography is available here

 Court Garden House